HakaiInstitute/kelp-o-matic/docs/beginner_guide/terminal_crash_course.md

     3. Press ++enter++ to go there.
     4. Type `ls` (or `dir` on Windows) to see what is inside.

+    **What success looks like:**

+    You should see a list of files and folders in your terminal.
+The list might include folders like "Projects", images, or documents you've saved there.

+    If you see an error like `No such file or directory`, press the ++arrow-up++ key to see your last command and check for typos.
+Remember to use ++tab++ completion to avoid mistakes!

 ---

 ## 4. Copying and Pasting